oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ![](assets/FIR2d_pip2.svg)

-You can instantiate the `LineBuffer2d` in a oneAPI kernel like this:
+You can instantiate the `LineBuffer2d` in a oneAPI kernel.
+The example below demonstrates a kernel that parses data indefinitely, but uses 'start-of-packet' and 'end-of-packet' sideband signals to indicate where new frames start.
+These signals are communicated to the `LineBuffer2d` instance in the call to the `Filter()`.

 ```c++
 #include "linebuffer2d.hpp"